samhvw8/partial-xml-stream-parser/README.md

 - **Mixed Content Handling**: Optimized for processing streams that contain both XML elements and plain text, making it ideal for parsing LLM outputs with embedded tool calls.
 - **Robust Partial State Management**: Better handling of incomplete XML structures at stream boundaries.

-## What's New in v1.8.0
+## What's New in v1.8.1

+This patch release fixes a critical bug in the `maxDepth` feature:

+- **Fixed maxDepth Logic**: Corrected the depth checking condition from `>=` to `>` to properly implement depth limits.
+Previously, tags were being treated as text one level earlier than intended.
+- **Updated Test Suite**: Fixed all test expectations to match the corrected behavior.
+- **Improved Documentation**: Clarified the correct behavior of `maxDepth` with accurate examples.

+### Previous Release (v1.8.0)

-This release introduces depth control and enhanced XML processing capabilities:
+This release introduced depth control and enhanced XML processing capabilities:

 - **Max Depth Control**: New `maxDepth` option allows limiting XML parsing depth.
 Tags beyond the specified depth are treated as stop nodes, with their content preserved as raw text.
 - **Enhanced CDATA Handling**: Improved CDATA detection and processing for better round-trip parsing reliability.